The David Ross Education Trust

 We aim to address the special educational need or disability of each individual by:

-• Making appropriate provision to overcome all barriers to learning and ensure students with SEN have full access to a mainstream curriculum.
-This will be co-ordinated by the SENCO/SEN Lead and will be carefully monitored and regularly reviewed in order to ensure that individual targets are being met and all students needs are catered for
+- Making appropriate provision to overcome all barriers to learning and ensure students with SEN have full access to a mainstream curriculum.
+This will be co-ordinated by the SENDCo and will be carefully monitored and regularly reviewed in order to ensure that individual targets are being met and all students needs are catered for

-• Creating an environment where students feel safe to voice opinions of their own needs.
-This may mean providing regular one to one meetings between students and the SENCO/SEN Lead.
+- Creating an environment where students feel safe to voice opinions of their own needs.
+This may mean providing regular one to one meetings between students and the SENDCo/member of the SEN Team.
 Student participation is a right.
-This will be reflected in decision-making but also encouraged through wider opportunities for participation in academy life (e.g. membership of the Student Voice group).
+This will be reflected in decision-making but also encouraged through wider opportunities for participation in academy life.

 To achieve these goals we strive to:

-• Compliment the delivery of quality first teaching and differentiation
+- Complement the delivery of quality first teaching and adaptation

 Work closely with our partners within the Trust and our partners within the local authority to provide a common framework to provide essential provision for all